New Belgium Brewing Company: Business and production

-New Belgium is known for its quirky corporate culture; the company employs eight "carnies," who work the brewery's Tour de Fat fundraising events, in addition to chemists, microbiologists, electricians, forklift operators, and engineers.
-The company has low (3 percent) annual employee turnover, and a tenth of the brewery's employees may take extended leave in any given year.
-Employees who become part-owners of the business are recognized at an annual Ownership Induction Ceremony and are presented with a cruiser bicycle recalling the company's symbol.
-The company was named one of the "25 Most Audacious Companies" by Inc. magazine.

 Esquire selected Fat Tire Amber Ale as one of the "Best Canned Beers to Drink Now" in a February 2012 article.

 In May 2014, New Belgium began work on a second brewery in Asheville, North Carolina, which became fully operational in May 2016.
 The brewery is positioned along the French Broad River on Craven Street in Asheville's River Arts District.
 New Belgium's brewery, which is 133000 sqft, has capacity to produce up to a half-million barrels of beer.

+In Canada New Belgium has a partnership with Steam Whistle Brewing of Toronto.
+Steam Whistle brews Vodoo Ranger IPA and Fat Tire in their Toronto Brewery for the Canadian Market.

+In July 2024, Kirin announced that it was moving its production from Anheuser-Busch to New Belgium Brewing Company, starting in 2025.

 Label design

 Most of New Belgium's beer labels were initially designed by Anne Fitch, a watercolorist whose work appeared on all New Belgium beers for 19 years.

-In 2006, NBB changed its logo because it realised that beer drinkers could identify the Fat Tire label, but "didn't recognize the brewery label, or make the connection that New Belgium brewed Fat Tire and other best-selling brands, such as Sunshine Wheat."
+In 2006, New Belgium changed its logo because it realized that beer drinkers could identify the Fat Tire label, but "didn't recognize the brewery label, or make the connection that New Belgium brewed Fat Tire and other best-selling brands, such as Sunshine Wheat."
 The company's new logo "pays homage to the well-known Fat Tire brand bicycle" drawn by Anne Fitch.
-Kim Jordan, the president of New Belgium Brewery, credits the success of New Belgium Brewery in part on Fitch's artwork: "Our beers were good, our labels were interesting to people, and we pretty quickly had a fairly robust following."
+Kim Jordan, the president of New Belgium Brewery, credits the success of the company in part on Fitch's artwork: "Our beers were good, our labels were interesting to people, and we pretty quickly had a fairly robust following."
 In 2010, however, New Belgium unveiled its four-beer Explore Series, whose labels featured a different design.